top of page

 Only a yes and surrender.

 I was living in one of Sydney’s most privileged suburbs.
-My apartment overlooked the Harbour Bridge.

-My calendar was full.
-My wardrobe was full.
-My life — full of success and noise.
+My life was full of success and noise.

-And yet, I was empty.
-Happiness eluded me.
+And yet, happiness eluded me.

 For twelve years, I walked.

-Now, I no longer walk or wander.
+I no longer wander.

-I rest in quiet and peace.
+Now I rest in peace and quiet.

-Not because I returned — but because I found home.
+but because I found home.

 Within God.

-I belong to no group.
+I belong to Christ.

-I write about God — and this is the life I live.
+This is the life I live.

-“Whoever gives up their life for My sake will find it.” — Matthew 10:39
+Whoever gives up their life for My sake will find it.” — Matthew 10:39

 HOME